What is LED? A beginners guide to LED lighting

 Downlight Recommendations

-The stylish Robus LED Triangle Light in brushed chrome has a neat triangular design.
+The stylish Eterna LED Triangle Light in white has a neat triangular design.
 Its warm white hue complements wood, red tiles or brickwork.

 A circular design is found in the Robus Commodore LED Cabinet Light.
 Use of LED makes this fitting dearer than a halogen light, but the extra cost is always recouped through greater energy efficiency.
 The Laghetto emits a cool white light that goes well with modern white or metallic surroundings.